tmonk/dspp/index.md

 This course is designed as an intensive two-week introduction to programming and data science for public policy students.
 The content covered will include:

 - Programming in a setting of public policy - why should we care?
-- Thinking alogrithmically, taking policy questions to the data via a general purpose programming language.
+- Thinking algorithmically, taking policy questions to the data via a general purpose programming language.
 - Fundamentals of programming: code syntax, libraries, variables, data types, program control, functions and IO.
 - Data science through open-source python libraries.
 Cleaning, obtaining  and analysing structured data.
 - Introducing more advanced applications, such as web scraping and natural language processing.